Wednesday, February 4, 2015

 When I resided in the West, we went into the mountains to hunt game.
 Surrounding the habitat were hundreds of square miles of wide open spaces.
 Also, we were hunting because we wanted to eat.
 It would not be appropriate for me to express how I really feel about this proposal, the people who made it, and the people who would exploit it.
 Nevermind.
 I'm mad now.

 The house at the bottom you have seen.
 It is the sketch of the first house my first bride and I occupied.
-The "church," the "dog," and other stuff thereabouts represents the scribbles I made as I was taking a break from organizing my tax papers.
+The "church," the "dog," and other stuff thereabouts represent the scribbles I made as I was taking a break from organizing my tax papers.

 The next morning I scribbled a part of Shakespeare's "He who steals trash," (Iago) and I do know the missing lines in the middle.
 That may have been a follow-up to the discovery that someone apparently stole my registration papers for the vehicle which are normally tucked behind the visor on the driver's side.
 Now why would anyone do that?